ISIS and social media

 The goals ISIS has for social media are vast, but they all come back to one main goal: gain more support and more followers who can share their message of hate.

-They use professional videos, commercial like ads, graphics, and articles to try convince individuals from around the world that their jihad is worthy.
+They use professional videos, commercial-like ads, graphics, and articles to try convince individuals from around the world that their jihad is worthy.
 Not all of the content that they post is violent though.
-Actually, the group made a very big effort to make their caliphate seem like an Islamic paradise.
+Actually, the group made a big effort to make their caliphate seem like an Islamic paradise.

 For a while, the group posted photos of parks, happy children, great food, and pets to encourage people to come to their territory.
-This trend has not been as common recently though because the group has been losing a lot of territory.
+This trend has not been as common recently though because the group has been losing a significant amount of territory.

 foreign fighters have gone to join ISIS since 2014.